SAP-samples/abap-exercises-codejam/exercises/ex4/README.md

 4. Save and activate your work.
 <br>![](/exercises/ex4/images/04_08_0040.png)

 5. Return to the projection behavior definition called Z_C_TRAVEL_M_XXX.
 As we have created new actions in our business object behavior definition, we now have to expose these in our projection as well.
-Add the following lines tot he Z_C_TRAVEL_M_XXX definition after the commented *use delete* statement.
+Add the following lines to the Z_C_TRAVEL_M_XXX definition after the commented *use delete* statement.
 ```abap
   use action acceptTravel;
   use action rejectTravel;